 Hairstyle is a fine concept – but one best suited to spring, summer and autumn.
 Winter hair is abused hair: under-washed and under-dressed and forced to spend weeks at a time tucked under a non-descript, vaguely masculine hat.
-When the cap is finally removed in mid-March there is much sighing and gnashing of teeth at the [yet further] loss of sun-kissed tresses, but until then, warm ears are my priority.
+When the cap is finally removed in mid-March there is much sighing and gnashing of teeth at the

 For the most part, I try and keep this kind of dishabille safely within the confines of my property.
 No one needs to see what winter can do to a woman who once prided herself on wearing lined trousers and floor-length woolen coats amongst the sweatpants and piercings of 8am undergraduates; and chickens don’t care what you look like as long as you come bearing feed and a stick strong enough to break the ice on the water trough.